MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/whats-the-lifecycle-manager-23h2.md

 ## User interfaces for updates

-In addition to the new method used to update your solution, there are two interfaces you can use to apply available updates.
+There are two interfaces you can use to apply available updates.

 - PowerShell (Command line)
 - The Azure portal